gregr/dbKanren/README.md

     * suffix: `(ID . start)`
     * slice:  `#(ID start end)`
   * binary/bytevector serialization format for compact storage and fast loading
-    * more efficient numbers: polymorphic, neg, int, float
+    * more efficient numbers: polymorphic, int, rat
+      * consider exponent-based representations when they would be more compact
   * string (and suffix) full-text search via bytes rather than chars?
     * and radix sorting